-How to prevent spreading the infection
+How to prevent scarlet fever from spreading

-Your child is no longer contagious after she has been on an antibiotic for 24 hours.
-That means your child can return to school after 1 day if she is feeling better.
-Other tips to prevent spreading the infection:
+Your child is no longer contagious after they have been on antibiotics for 24 hours.
+That means your child can return to school after one day if they are feeling better.

-- Wash hands with warm soapy water.
+- washing hands with warm soapy water

-Call your child’s regular doctor if:
+Call your child’s doctor if:

-- the rash develops blisters or open sores, or becomes quite painful
+- the rash develops blisters or open sores or becomes quite painful

 - your child is unable to drink or eat and is becoming dehydrated